 Create a Foundational Estate Plan

 When the federal estate tax exemption was made "portable" between married couples, it included same-sex married couples.
 This means if a spouse dies and their federal estate tax exemption isn't entirely needed to avoid estate taxes, the unused portion can be added to the surviving spouse's exemption.
-This essentially lets married couples in 2019 pass on up to $23.16 million ($11.58 million each), free from federal estate taxes.
+This essentially lets married couples in 2020 pass on up to $23.16 million ($11.58 million each), free from federal estate taxes.
 So, if you're in a committed relationship but not legally married, consider tying the knot, as a way to minimize estate taxes.

 Use Advanced Estate Planning Techniques.